Decluttering is easier when each decision is small enough to finish today.

 An item without a home becomes clutter again.
 If you decide to keep something, decide where it lives.

-This can be very ordinary: batteries in one drawer, papers in one folder, cleaning supplies on one shelf, seasonal items in one labeled bin.
-The goal is not beauty first.
+This can be very ordinary.
+Keep batteries in one drawer and papers in one folder.
+Put cleaning supplies on one shelf and seasonal items in one labeled bin.
 The goal is finding things without a search party.

 4. Be honest about “someday”